xiaolongw1223/academic-web/content/publication/2022_Probabilistic_differentiation/index.md

 ---
-title: "3D probabilistic geology differentiation based on airborne geophysics, mixed Lp norm joint inversion and petrophysical measurements"
+title: "3D probabilistic geology differentiation based on airborne geophysics, mixed L p norm joint inversion and physical property measurements"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here